piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 Moreover, different device types will have different storage space requirements.
 For example, a mobile usually has far less storage capacity than a desktop PC.

 For this reason, we want to ensure we only store data when a user requests a file on their device.
-In the meta data we can store which devices it has been copied to so we know where to update it when changes occur..
+In the meta data we can store which devices it has been copied to so we know where to update it when changes occur.

 ### 8. How much is this going to cost?